School Health Services

 Communicable Disease Response Immunization Information Vision & Dental Health Health Service Resources

 Portland Public Schools is committed to providing school environments that use a holistic approach to promote and protect children’s health, wellness and ability to learn.
 To support health, safety and academic success, our district provides health services in partnership with community agencies.

-Multnomah Education Service District (MESD) School Nurses and Health Assistances provide direct health services to ill and injured students, management of acute and chronic illnesses, and surveillance and follow-up of communicable disease.
+Multnomah Education Service District (MESD) School Nurses and Health Assistants provide direct health services to ill and injured students, management of acute and chronic illnesses, and surveillance and follow-up on communicable diseases.
 Nurses are a liaison between home, school, and community health care providers; promote safety, assess growth and development; and contribute to mental, emotional, and physical well-being.
 School health assistants provide injury and illness assistance to students under the direction and supervision of the RN and RN supervisor.
-Begining in the fall of 2017 all PPS schools will have on-site student health services five (5) days a week.
+PPS schools have on-site student health services five (5) days a week.

 For Additional Support, Contact:

-For questions about the health needs of your student, please contact your school to speak to your school health services staff.
+For questions about the health needs of your student, please contact your school's main office.